ivanacollg/SmartPipe/README.md

 # SmartPipe
-Detection of gas leack using infrared camera
+Detection of gas leak using infrared camera